DIFFERENT FAMILIES, SAME LOVE COMPETITION RETURNS FOR MAY 2019!

-We called on teachers to take action in their classrooms to celebrate the diversity of people and families in Ireland and to address homophobic and transphobic bullying in schools.
+To mark International Family Equality Day (IFED) and International Day Against Homophobia, Transphobia and Biphobia (IDAHOBIT) we are asking teachers to take action in their classrooms between the 5th and 17th May to celebrate the diversity of people and families in Ireland and to address homophobic and transphobic bullying in schools.

 - iPad for your class